shapeshifter/shapeshifter-library-java/README.md

 ## Message integration

 Here we will describe the steps to handle incoming flex messages and sending outgoing flex messages.
+This example assumes that you are using the `shapeshifter-spring` module of the library.

 ### Receiving UFTP messages

-In order to receive UFTP message, you should add the Connector dependency to your application.
+In order to receive UFTP message, you should add the Spring dependency (`shapeshifter-spring`) to your application.
 Adding this dependency will add an endpoint to your application, where you can receive UFTP messages.
 Typically, this endpoint is at: http://localhost:8080/shapeshifter/api/v3/message.

-Add a bean to your Spring Boot application to handle incoming UFTP messages:
+Add a Spring bean to your Spring Boot application to handle incoming UFTP messages:

 ```java